A Complete Guide To Visiting St. Peter’s Basilica Dome

 It will take you about one hour to visit St. Peter’s Basilica Dome.
 This includes the time needed to climb to the top (depending on which option you pick, anything between 10 and 20 minutes); admire the views and take photos and then head back down to visit the Basilica.
 You may want to keep this in mind if you are packing your day with other visits.

-St. Peter's Basilica at night
+Q&A For Visiting St. Peter’s Basilica Dome

 How to get to the St. Peter’s Basilica Dome

-From Termini, take bus n.
+If you are traveling by bus from Termini, take n.
 40 or 64.

 From the Colosseum, take bus n.
 81.

-St. Peter's Dome
+Inside St. Peter’s Basilica Dome

 Dress code

 There is a strict dress code to enter the Vatican – including the Basilica and the Dome.
-Avoid wearing shorts, tank tops and flip flops; cover your knees, chest and shoulders.
+Avoid wearing shorts, tank tops, and flip-flops; cover your knees, chest, and shoulders.
 Wear long pants or a long skirt even in the summer months, and carry a light shirt to wear for the duration of the visit.

 Security checks